 Minimum Payment Requirements: You can obtain advances of credit (the "draw period") for 118 months.
 During the draw period, payments will be due monthly.
 Your minimum monthly payment will equal the finance charges that have accrued on the remaining balance.
 The minimum payment during the draw period will not reduce the principal that is outstanding on your line.

 After the draw period ends, you will no longer be able to obtain credit advances and must repay the outstanding balance over a specified period of months (the "repayment period").
 During the repayment period of (repayment period), payments will be due monthly.
 Your minimum monthly payment will equal 1/(240)th the principal balance that was outstanding at the end of the draw period plus finance charges that have accrued on the outstanding balance during the billing cycle, plus any fees and amounts past due.

 Minimum Payment Example: If you made only the minimum payments and took no other credit advances, it would take 15 years to pay off a credit advance of $10,000 at the ANNUAL PERCENTAGE RATE of 5.500%.
 During that period, you would make 118 payments varying between $75.00 and $45.83, followed by 62 payments varying between $179.17 and $75.00.

-Transaction Requirements: There is a $10,000.00 minimum advance required on Non-Owner Occupied Properties.
+Transaction Requirements: There is a $10,000.00 minimum initial advance required on Non-Owner Occupied Properties.

 Tax Deductibility: You should consult a tax advisor regarding the deductibility of interest and charges for the line.